Local Search Can be a Frightening Place

 One of our goals for this client is to make sure that they establish a presence in Google Local results.
 This means targeting the infamous Google “7-Pack,” the block of local results that Google displays when they think the searcher has “local intent.”
 In this case our client is moving company in a major metropolitan area.

-A local listing can be a great advantage, but at the same time, Google has so stripped down what local search results display that in our practice we would always prefer a traditional organic listing to a local listing if – and this is a major “if” – the organic listing tops the 7-pack.
-The reason for our preference for a pure organic listing has to do with our desire to optimize the title of the listing for improved conversions.
-Typically the title of the search engine results page (SERP) listing is drawn from the “Title Tag” of the page that the listing links to.
-But in local, typically the title of the listing is the business name.
+A local listing can be a great advantage, but at the same time, Google has so stripped down what local search results display that in our practice we would always prefer a traditional organic listing to a local listing if–and this is a major “if”–the organic listing tops the 7-pack.
+The reason we prefer a pure organic listing has to do with our desire to optimize the title of the listing for improved conversions.
+Typically the title of the search engine results page (SERP) listing is drawn from the “title tag” of the page that the listing links to.
+However, in local, typically the title of the listing is the business name.
 This leads to an undesirable result if the business name is less than intuitive.
-For example, I found this listing in a search for moving companies in San Diego:

 This leads to another, related concern: usually Google seems reluctant to display a traditional organic listing for business and a local search listing on the same page.
 This is sometimes called a “double.”
-And in some markets for some terms it’s easy to score a double, but usually only if there are very few results for the search term.
-The following is an example of a double:
+And in some markets, for some terms, it’s easy to score a double, but usually only if there are very few results for the search term.

 “The question is,” said Alice, “whether you can make words mean so many different things.”

-I’d love to here your experiences in Wonderland.
+I’d love to hear about your experiences in Wonderland.
 Leave a comment.